-5 Robustness
+5 Robustness and Extensions

 We now study the robustness of the main results derived in Section 3 to alternative assumptions.
 In particular, we show that when politicians are aware of their own ability, their equilibrium choices (r and a) will depend on talent, $\theta$ .
 Yet, the political cost of reform is still present in this version of the model and is still decreasing in the degree of uncertainty they face.
-Moreover, when good politicians are also relatively better at doing reforms, the model can generate a positive correlation between reforms and reelection, as found in some of the empirical literature (e.g., Alesina et al. 1998 and Brender and Drazen, 2008).
-Last, we study the extensive margin of reforms in a version of the model where the choice of r is discrete and find the new result that the political cost is increasing in the size of reforms.
+Next, we study the extensive margin of reforms in a version of the model where the choice of r is discrete and find the new result that the political cost is increasing in the size of reforms.
+Lastly, we discuss how the model can shed light on the empirical correlation between reforms and reelection.